-So how do you ensure that your team is delivering the high levels of performance that you need to stand out?
-The essential trait of both a high performance team and strong individual performance is peer-to-peer accountability.
-Similarly, the highest factor in measuring a team’s dysfunction is lack of “peer to peer” accountability (Patrick Lencioni, “The Advantage“, 2012)
+So how do you ensure your team delivers the performance to stand out?
+The essential trait of both high performance teams and strong individual performance is peer-to-peer accountability.
+Similarly, the highest factor in measuring a team’s dysfunction is lack of peer-to-peer accountability (Patrick Lencioni, “The Advantage“, 2012).

 So HOW does it work?

-Peer to peer accountability is one of the toughest behaviours to master on a team.
-It often feels messy and uncomfortable.
-And it’s not something most of us have had much experience with.
-But it’s worth it.
-Teams who can call each other out on lack of follow-through or missed deadlines and broken rules are the ones that excel.
-They are efficient and productive.
-They have fun, and their relationships are stronger because of it.
-Next issue focuses on how to structure your Peer Coaching Sessions.
-If you want help setting up your Peer Coaching System, visit Learn2.com to speak with a practitioner today.
+Peer to peer accountability is one of the best behaviors to instill in a team.
+While peer accountability starts out feeling messy and uncomfortable.
+It’s because most of us have not had much experience with peer accountability as organizations rely on organization structure for accountability.
+It’s worth instilling.
+Teams who can call each other out on lack of follow-through or missed deadlines and broken rules become the teams who excel.
+Those teams become efficient and productive.
+And they have fun, and their relationships are stronger because of the honesty and openness.

 Author: Tammy Sweeney, VP Program Development, Learn2 & CEO, Women in Leadership and Business (WILB) Conference